Lead Acid Battery Storage Regulations

 If your local jurisdiction has approved a code of practice for “Managing risks of hazardous chemicals in the workplace”, I would recommend you refer to this for more specific recommendations.

-Are There Any Environmental Regulations That Apply To The Storage of Lead Acid Batteries?
+Environmental Regulations For The Storage of Used Lead Acid Batteries?

 Most State’s environmental regulations provide provisions to protect against the discharge of any hazardous chemicals or substance into the environment.
 Inspections and enforcement of these requirements is often carried out by the local council.
 Essentially your Lead Acid Batteries should be stored in a bunded area (or device) and undercover to prevent the occurrence of an unauthorised discharge event.